mirage335/mirage335_author/zzLib_800-documents/050-sorting/100-draft/105-recruiting/105-recruiting-errata.md

 _t '
 scriptedIllustrator_markup_uk4uPhB663kVcygT0q --><!-- # --><pre style="margin-top: 0px;margin-bottom: 0px;white-space: pre-wrap;">Prefer a balanced view rather than divisive politics.
 Aside from distinct
-ethical issues (including anti-harassment), which among other possible criteria, are least ambiguous, least legitimately controversial, least political, and least geopolitical, I have no particular interest in Democrats vs Republicans, Unions vs No Unions, monetary policy, or irrational voting issues.
+ethical issues (including anti-harassment), which among other possible criteria, are least divisive, least ambiguous, least legitimately controversial, least political, and least geopolitical, I have no particular interest in Democrats vs Republicans, Unions vs No Unions, monetary policy, or irrational voting issues.
 If anything, I would prefer to see all sides of US politics trend towards mildness, investment, and economics.

 My primary political concern will be, has been, and is expedient developer access to use and share with the world the full benefits of self-driving